7.06.2014

 Me?
 I LOVE themed and holiday-specific displays.

-I believe that one display in a store, and maybe a window,
+I believe that one display in a store, and in a window,

-It's a far sight easier than having the products scattered all over your store,
+It's easier than having products scattered all over your store,

 forcing customers to wander and search everywhere